OpenDSA/OpenDSA/RST/en/Glossary.rst

       records, is it possible for the programmer to insert an integer onto the list instead?

+   Huffman coding tree
+      A Huffman coding tree is a :term:`full binary tree <full tree>` that is used to represent letters (or other symbols) efficiently.
+      Each letter is associated with a node in the tree, and is then given a :term:`Huffman code <Huffman codes>` based on the position of the associated node.
+      A Huffman coding tree is an example of a binary :term:`trie`.

+   Huffman codes
+      The codes given to a collection of letters (or other symbols) through the process of Huffman coding.
+      Huffman coding uses a :term:`Huffman coding tree` to generate the codes.
+      The codes can be of variable length, such that the letters which are expected to appear most frequently are shorter.
+      Huffman coding is optimal whenever the true frequencies are known, and the frequency of a letter is independent of the context of that letter in the message.

+   image space decomposition
+      A from of :term:`key space decomposition` where the :term:`key space` splitting points is predetermined (typically by splitting in half).
+      For example, a :term:`Huffman coding tree` splits the letters being coded into those with codes that start with 0 on the left side, and those with codes that start with 1 on the right side.
+      This regular decomposition of the key space is the basis for a :term:`trie` data structure.
+      An image space decomposition is in opposition to an :term:`object space decomposition`.

    incident
       In :term:`graph` terminology, a synonym for :term:`adjacent`.